scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Dragonfear.*** Any hostile creature within 20 tiles that can see the Dragon makes a Willpower save at the start of their turn against 4 Superior dice.
 On fail they are feared for 1 minute with the Dragon as the source.
 A creature that succeeds against this is immune to it for 24 hours.

-***Magic Resistance.*** This creature adds 3 Superior dice to saving throws against non-damaging magic.
+***Magic Resistance.*** This creature adds 3 critical successes to defense and saving throws against magic.

 ***Chromatic Scales.*** This dragon has _Resistance_ 3 to fire damage in addition to resistances based on its color: